 Our values: Integrity, Fairness, Innovation, Knowledge, Collaboration, Support

-The Department of Cannabis Control (DCC) is the California state agency that licenses and regulates cannabis businesses.
-DCC regulates the:
+The Department licenses and regulates cannabis businesses.
+We regulate the:

 - Growing of cannabis plants

 - Manufacture of cannabis products

 - Transportation and tracking of cannabis goods throughout the state

 - Sale of cannabis goods

 - Events where cannabis is sold or used